Why Calories Don't Matter

-We've recently unveiled the new Equinox nutrition philosophy, comprised of 12 fundamental nutritional pillars, all of which support the health of your cells, and thus increase your body’s overall energy capabilities while decreasing acidity and inflammation.
+The Equinox nutrition philosophy is comprised of 12 fundamental nutritional pillars, all of which support the health of your cells, and thus increase your body’s overall energy capabilities while decreasing acidity and inflammation.
 The result: A younger, healthier (and we bet, happier) you with a metabolic system that hums.
-We'll walk you through one pillar monthly, and provide two recipes to help you put it into practice.
-Here, the first:
+Here, pillar 1:

 It’s probably a mental checklist in your head or perhaps an app on your phone.
 You tabulate: Breakfast, 320.
 Lunch, 410.
 And barter with yourself: Afternoon snack, 100…or pre-dinner cocktails?
 Or have both and skip dinner?
 If you’re keeping tabs on calories, you’re not alone — the majority of us have dabbled in this time-sapping, often inaccurate pastime.
 And why not?
 Calories in versus calories out has become the mantra by which we measure weight gain and weight loss.
 The problem with this approach is that counting calories typically leads to cutting calories — and the combo is damaging to both your waistline and your health.